Three Fish Roast (Pescatarian Festive Recipe)

 Persian Roast Lamb Recipe and Video

 Persian Roast Lamb recipe.
 Super easy and extremely delicious with pomegranate molasses.
-Perfect for Nowruz, Easter and Christmas!
+Perfect for Nowruz, Easter and Christmas.

 Get the Recipe!